brianrahadi/quartz/content/about/projects.md

 ## sfu software systems website (sfussss.org)
 ![[sfussss-website.png]]

-as the current web lead, i am continuing the amazing website legacy that has been developed by other amazing software systems students. my responsibility include managing the repository, domain, issues, and pull requests. we are developing more features and projects to ease the lives of other software systems members.
+spearheaded software systems website and github org. revamped the website, bought the domains, reviewed all the github PRs, migrated repo to typescript. i developed the course explorer feature to display all sosy courses and showing past and future offerings through python api scripting. also integrated sanity cms and created blog feature to show how beautiful sosy is.

-stack: next.js, sass, figma, github actions, and lots of cool mini tools
+stack: next.js, typescript, sass, figma, github actions, sanity cms

 <a target="_blank" href="https://github.com/ssss-sfu/ssss-sfu.github.io">github</a>&emsp;
 <a target="_blank" href="https://www.sfussss.org/">website</a>